Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: Introduction

-To this end, this work aims to create an evasion-aware detection theory for stealthy attacks.
-We focus on a fundamental class of Neyman-Pearson (NP) hypothesis-testing problems \cite{neyman_pearson1933}.
-In these applications, a user (It) communicates with a detector (She) by sending messages to her.
-The detector knows that the user can be either benign or malicious.
-It is assumed that the users of different types generate messages following distinct distributions that capture their individual incentives.
-The detector's ultimate goal is to determine the user's type based on the samples of message from the user.
-We use a game-theoretic approach to capture the strategic behaviors of the detector and an evasive attacker, who is omniscient of the nature of benign and malicious behaviors as well as the detection mechanism.
-We model the detection-evasive attacker as an adversary who stands in between the user and the detector, knows the user's true type, intercepts the user's original messages as inputs, and strategically designs outputs sent to the detector to undermine the latter's performance.
+{In this work, we aim to build on existing research \cite{hu2022evasion} by developing an evasion-aware detection theory for stealthy attacks.
+Our focus is on a fundamental class of Neyman-Pearson (NP) hypothesis-testing problems \cite{neyman_pearson1933}.
+In these scenarios, a user (referred to as ``It") communicates with a detector (referred to as ``She") by sending messages.
+The detector is aware that the user can be either normal or abnormal, and it is assumed that different types of users generate messages following distinct distributions, reflecting their respective incentives.
+The detector’s primary goal is to infer the user’s type based on the received message samples.
+We employ a game-theoretic approach to model the strategic interactions between the detector and an evasive attacker (referred to as ``He"), who possesses complete knowledge of both normal and abnormal behaviors as well as the detection mechanism.} We model the detection-evasive attacker as an adversary who stands in between the user and the detector, knows the user's true type, intercepts the user's original messages as inputs, and strategically designs outputs sent to the detector to undermine the latter's performance.
 We formulate sequential game problems to capture the capability and the incentive of the attacker and the interactions with nature and the detector.
 The nature first selects a user from the population with a prior distribution on the type.
 The user then generates messages based on its type.
 Based on the user's type and the messages, the attacker generates distorted messages and sends them to the detector, who finally determines the user's type based on those distorted messages.

 The analysis of the equilibrium of the game frameworks provides essential insights into fundamental limits on the performance of evasion-aware detectors and their designs.
 We observe that by varying the intrinsic coefficients parameterizing the detection strategies, one can compute relationships between detection rates and false alarm rates and depict them in terms of an Equilibrium Receiver Operational Characteristics (EROC) curve \cite{kruegel2003bayesian_IDS,lee1998data_IDS,lee1999data_IDS}), which characterizes the fundamental performance tradeoffs of the detector.
 Furthermore, The analysis of game-theoretic equilibrium also provides numerical algorithms to compute the best-response strategies for both the attacker and the detector.